timotejroiko/astrologico-docs/param_options.md

 ### Parameters - Options - Sidereal
 {:id="sidereal"}

-the Sidereal option can be used to create sidreal and vedic charts.
+The Sidereal option can be used to create sidreal and vedic charts.
 It offers several built in Ayanamsas, as well as an option to set a custom Ayanamsa.
 If no Ayanamsa is specified, it defaults to 0 (Fagan/Bradley).

 | N | Type | Ayanamsa |
 |---|---|---|